We tend to appreciate our hearts the older – and wiser – we get. Here are six simple and realistic ways to help keep your heart healthy.

 Tip #1: Know Your Numbers

-There’s a good you or someone close to you is at risk for heart trouble due to high cholesterol or blood pressure – but doesn’t know it.
-Over time and in different ways, these conditions cause damage that can cause a heart attack or stroke.
+There’s a good chance you or someone close to you has an elevated risk of heart disease due to high cholesterol or blood pressure – but doesn’t know it.
+High cholesterol and high blood pressure usually have no symptoms.
+But, over time and in different ways, these conditions can negatively impact your heart health.

 Tip #2: Get the Right Sleep

 So how much sleep does your heart really need?
-It varies by person, but six to eight hours of quality sleep each night seems right for most of us.
+It varies by person, but six to eight hours of of quality sleep each night seems right for most of us.

 Tip #3: Reach an Ideal Weight